Huasenberg/Sudoku-Vocabulary/README.md

 ### `Test Driven Development`

 - When a user rotates the screen orientation to landscape, the app will rotate accordingly with readjustments to board and button locations

+### `Scenario`

+- Given: The user has the application installed on a tablet device
+- When: The user clicks on the application icon and rotate the screen 90 degrees (making it in landscape view)
+- Then: The application screen (with the buttons, grid and all the subelements) will rotate as well to fit the landscape view

 ## 11. CSV READER